 Realtor couple buys fixer-upper after 4 years renting

 Marc and Dawn Windheuser, both realtors, closed on their first house after four long years of renting.

 “Prior to that, we owned a co-op but sold it due to issues within the building.
 It was the first time I ever rented, and it wasn’t a pleasurable experience,” he says.

 He is a broker with Keller Williams Realty Landmark in Bayside, N.Y.
 They ended up buying a 3 bedroom, 2 bathroom Tudor home in Floral Park, that needs a good deal of work, he says.

 “But we got it at a right price.
 We put a large down payment down, so our mortgage is only $2,000 a month including real estate taxes,” he says.

-They saw the house once and put a strong offer in the same day in fears of being outbid.
+They saw the house once and put in a strong offer on the same day out of fear of being outbid.